Capital Mall: History

 The grounds of Capital Mall were originally owned by the Yauger family which sold the land off in parcels, eventually becoming of use for the shopping complex, Capital High School, and Yauger Park.
 Capital Mall opened on October 5, 1978 and was developed by The Hahn Company.
 A 1978 article in The Spokesman-Review stated that Capital Mall was an integral factor in development of the city of Olympia.
 Concurrently with the mall, a number of retail developments and fast-food restaurants were also built around the mall.
 Construction of the mall required the city of Olympia to spend $3 million on road and traffic improvements, as the mall's development was predicted to more than triple the amount of traffic in the area.

-The mall began with four anchor department stores: The Bon Marche, JCPenney, Frederick and Nelson, and Lamonts.
+The mall began with three anchor department stores: The Bon Marche, JCPenney, and Frederick and Nelson.
+Lamont's opened their 55000 sqft store on April 17, 1980.
 J. C. Penney's store cost $2.7 million to build and was designed by the Los Angeles, California firm of Burke Nicolais Archuleta.
 Frederick & Nelson was sold to Mervyns in 1992.

 On August 18, 1991, a fire broke out on the mall's roof, causing over $3 million in damage.
 The mall was acquired in 1998 by Westfield America, Inc., a precursor of the Westfield Group, which renamed it "Westfield Shoppingtown Capital", dropping the "Shoppingtown" from the name in 2005.
 Upon acquisition by Westfield, it underwent a $50 million expansion and renovation.
 One facet of the expansion opened in 2002, when the vacated Lamonts store was replaced by a Best Buy and a food court.

 Mervyns closed its 99924 sqft store on December 31, 2006 and the space has since been divided into smaller sections: Forever 21 opened in August 2010, REI opened in May 2011, and Total Wine & More opened July 2013.
 Forever 21 closed permanently in September 2018.
 In October 2013, Westfield sold a controlling interest in several malls in the United States to Starwood Retail Partners, which included Capital Mall, for $1.6 billion.
 In October 2016, Dick's Sporting Goods opened a new store in the mall.

 The Timberland Regional Library system opened a branch library in the mall in June 2021 as a pilot project to gauge demand in the western Olympia area.
 The library includes computers, book holds and returns, a children's area, and Wi-Fi.